 People can change.
 Sadly, many don’t.
 That’s why domestic violence month is important.
 Know the signs.
 Emotional abuse is real.
 It takes a long time to heal from.
 I still struggle with a lot of things.
 It’s not just a few mean comments.

 This topic is not talked about nearly enough, which is why I chose to tell my story.
 It’s not meant to make Matthew look like the bad guy, because he’s a great dad and husband.
 He changed a lot.
-As I’m typing this, we’re planning date night this Friday.
-Those used to be a nightmare but now we love them.
+We still argue, I still get scared.
+I have times in which I close up- but I have gotten a lot better.